Tax & Budget Policy

 For more information, browse our publications on tax and budget policy.

 Fiscal Policy Project provides timely and credible analysis of budget, tax and related issues in New Mexico so we may educate lawmakers and advocate for an equitable tax system and responsible spending.
 Read more…

 New Mexico Fairness Project is an alliance of nearly 40 small businesses and faith-based, advocacy and labor organizations calling for a balanced approach to the state’s taxation and budget policies.

-SFAI & EARN are two national initiatives in which we take part: the State Fiscal Analysis Initiative (SFAI) and the Economic Analysis and Research Network (EARN).
-SFAI is a program of the Center on Budget & Policy Priorities (CBPP) and includes 31 state-level groups nationwide.
+SPP & EARN are two national initiatives in which we take part: the State Priorities Partnership (SPP) and the Economic Analysis and Research Network (EARN).
+SPP is a program of the Center on Budget & Policy Priorities (CBPP) and includes 31 state-level groups nationwide.
 EARN is a program of the Economic Policy Institute (EPI) and includes 55 groups from across the nation.